-Perhaps you've heard of the henpecked husband who came to the office one morning and boasted, "Last night my wife was down on her knees before me."
+Sort of reminds me of the henpecked husband who came to the office one morning and boasted, "Last night my wife was down on her knees before me."
 One of the fellows, knowing the situation, was a little skeptical.
-He said, "What were the circumstances, and what exactly did she say to you?"
-The husband looked a little embarrassed and admitted, "Well, she was down on her knees, looking under the bed, and she said, 'Come out from under there, you coward!'"
-(McGee, 37)
+So he said, "Really?
+What were the circumstances, and what exactly did she say to you?"
+The husband looked a little embarrassed and admitted, "Well, she was down on her knees, looking under the bed, and she said, 'Come out from under there, you coward!"
+5

 I get the sense that was Memucan.
 Maybe his wife was over at the ladies' party.
 He could just imagine the scene when the rest of the women at Vashti's banquet saw the queen put her foot down in defiance of the king.

-"King, this is a kingdom problem!
+"King, will all due respect, this is bigger than you!
 It's just a matter of time before all the women of the kingdom find out what the first lady did to you (17), and then they'll follow suit (18).
 And then, "There will be no end of disrespect and discord (18)."

 D. Scene #4: The counselor gave his recommendation (19-20).
 Memucan continues speaking in verse 19-20, "Therefore, if it pleases the king, let him issue a royal decree and let it be written in the laws of Persia and Media, which cannot be repealed, that Vashti is never again to enter the presence of King Xerxes.
 Also let the king give her royal position to someone else who is better than she.
 20 Then when the king's edict is proclaimed throughout all his vast realm, all the women will respect their husbands, from the least to the greatest."

 Here's Memucan's threefold recommendation.

-- 1. Banish Vashti. - 2.
-Get another queen.
+- 1. Banish Vashti.

+- 2. Get another queen.
 And...

-3. Do it publicly.
-Don't take a "hush hush" approach.
-Take care of this fiasco in a public way.
+- 3. Do it publicly.
+Don't just sweep this thing under the rug.
+Take care of this fiasco and put it on prime time.
 Make sure the king's edict is proclaimed "throughout all his vast realm (20)."
 Then we'll get some mileage out of this potential disaster.

 According to Memucan, if you do this king, "All the women will respect their husbands, from the least to the greatest (20)."